You are ready to start a relationship with a financial advisor, but how do you tackle the elephant in the room? How do they get paid?

 Again, while none of the above-listed compensation methods is wrong, it is massively important that you understand how your financial advisor is getting paid and exactly what services are included with that fee.

-What Value Does a Financial Advisor Provide?
+Understanding the Value of a Financial Advisor

 The best-case scenario for you as the client is to find a financial planner whose value outweighs the cost of hiring the professional.